 |Net Price by Family Income Level||Net Price|

 The above table only includes the calculated net price for students that received some form of Title IV aid.

 What is Title IV?

-Over a period of two years, the average net price paid by all freshmen at Bryan University has decreased by an average of 6.2% per year.
-This means that while total costs have remained about the same, the average aid given to freshmen has increased over this time period.
+Over a period of three years, the average net price paid by all freshmen at Bryan University has remained about the same, shifting by an average of only 0.4% per year.

 Comparing Bryan University Net Price to All Schools